cbcrg/nf-phdcourse21/README.md

 ### Step 13 - Conda/Bioconda packages

 Conda is popular package and environment manager.
-The built-in support for Conda allows Nextflow pipelines to automatically creates and activates the Conda environment(s) given the dependencies specified by each process.
+The built-in support for Conda allows Nextflow pipelines to automatically create and activate the Conda environment(s) given the dependencies specified by each process.

 To use a Conda environment with Nextflow specify it as a command line option